wcabus/doom-sharp/README.md

 * Open the `src/DoomSharp.sln` file and set the DoomSharp.Windows project as your startup project.

 * Before running, you need some WAD files.
 If you have an original copy of DooM, you can use these files.
-If not, you can freely download the shareware WAD from Wad Archive: https://www.wad-archive.com/wad/Doom-Shareware-v1.9
+If not, you can freely download the shareware files here: https://www.doomworld.com/idgames/idstuff/doom/doom19s

 * Once you have your WAD files in a directory - I prefer to use a directory called WAD in the repository's folder structure - , open the DoomSharp.Windows project properties and add a debug profile.
 In this debug profile, add an environment variable called `DOOMWADDIR` and set its value to the path that contains the WAD file(s).
 This should give you a file called `launchSettings.json` which looks like this: